Cabernet Sauvignon

 TASTING NOTES: Black Currant, Anise, Tobacco Leaf, Plum Sauce, Pencil Lead

 Bordeaux is very much the “OG” Cabernet Sauvignon growing region.
 It’s here where you’ll find some of the most savory and age-worthy expressions of the grape.
-Still, you won’t find a lot of single-varietal Cab here – most are blended into the region’s eponymous “Bordeaux Blend.”
+Still, you won’t find a lot of single-varietal Cabs here – most are blended into the region’s eponymous “Bordeaux Blend.”

-Cabernet Sauvignon performs best on the gravelly soils in Bordeaux.
+Cabernet Sauvignon performs best on gravelly soils in Bordeaux.
 So, if you’re looking for a Cabernet Sauvignon-dominant wine, look to the sub-regions of the Médoc, Graves, and gravelly areas within Côtes de Bourg and Blaye.

-Read more about Bordeaux wine.
+Learn more about Bordeaux wine.

 Distribution of Cabernet Sauvignon Acres and Hectares in world.
 France, Chile, United States, Australia, Spain, and more